paweljakubas/j-random-matrices/chapters/basic-algebra.md

 (c) pick random samples from normal and uniform distributions, (d) get frequency report of the generated samples,
-(e) use substantial number generation to reason about properties of distributions, like mean or variance, (f) set random number generator with default or arbitrary seed, (g) reset the state of the generator.
+(e) use substantial number generation to reason about properties of distributions, like mean or variance, (f) set random number generator with default, arbitrary or random seed, (g) reset the state of the generator.

 ## Testing matrix properties